Cookielovekevin/Courses/README.md

 # Courses
-Course GUI that stores in an array objects (called Course) that contain a class' grade, credits, grade year, and AP status.
+Course GUI that stores in an array objects (called Course) that contain a class' grade, credits, grade year, course subject and AP status.

 --- Course File ---
 course object with instance variables: